LAWS guidelines

 3. Recommended

 Highlighting new content helps citizens find new information and helps them to appreciate the active nature of the site.
+Review highlighting regularly so that it is not devalued by over use.

 3. Recommended